Back to Blog

 What makes depreciation actually interesting: shorter recovery periods

 Here's the part most landlords never learn.
 The tax code doesn't require you to treat the entire building as one 27.5-year asset.
-In reality, a rental property is made up of many different components with legally distinct recovery periods:
+In reality, a rental property is made up of many different components, each with its own legally distinct recovery period (the number of years the IRS gives you to deduct its cost):

 • 7-year property: Specialized items such as certain office equipment and select furnishings.